QuantLaw/quantlaw/README.md

 ### utils

 `quantlaw.utils` contains several utilities that are helpful to analyze the structure of the law with `BeautifulSoup` and `networkx`.
-The documentation contains furhter information about the individual usages.
+The documentation contains further information about the individual usages.

 ## Installation